The Impact of C & D Waste on Indian Environment: A Critical Review

 a.
 Reuse of valuable materials (by informal sector dealers)

 c.
-Use as filler materials in low-lying areas especially
+Use as filler materials in low-lying areas especially before new construction.

 d.
 Use in sub-base layer in roads.

 e.
 Dumped in ULB designated dump yards (in a few cities only).

 Various strategies have been taken up in different cities in India and are discussed as below:

 a.
 C & D waste management strategies exist in Delhi and Ahmedabad.
 Processing facilities have been set up in collaboration with private entities.
 Proper collection and transportation systems have been set up to aid processing.
 Illegal dumping practices are also discouraged due to penalties on open dumping.

 b.
 Chennai and Kolkata are some exceptions to unaccounted C & D waste production.
 Kolkata keeps records of the extent of C & D waste getting dumped in landfills.
 Chennai is the only city which gives demolition permits to waste generators as compared to reconstruction permits given in other cities.
 This facilitates the estimation of C & D waste generated based on area and type of the buildings demolished.